 - Logan, William Stewart.
 Hanoi, Biography of a City, Seattle, WA: University of Washington Press, 2000.

 - Vann, Michael G: The Great Hanoi Rat Hunt: Empire, Disease And Modernity In French Colonial Vietnam, Oxford University Press, 2018.

-If you enjoyed this article, please consider supporting Real History by pledging as little as $1 per month.
+Help Real HistoryHi there!
+If you enjoyed this article, please consider supporting Real History on Patreon .
 With your greatly-appreciated support, Real History can continue to produce high-quality content that is accurate, thoroughly researched and, above all, readable!
 Thanks!